 By Cosette from KarsTravels

 There are historic caves and wilderness in the national monument.
-People have lived in the caves for thousands of years. and the wilderness area around the caves has hiking trails running through it.
+People have lived in caves for thousands of years.
+And the wilderness area around the caves has hiking trails running through it.
 You can visit the caves on a guided hike that starts at the visitor center.
 It first leads through the wilderness with excellent views of the caves.